Unity-Technologies/articulations-robot-demo/README.md

 #### Install the Unity ML-Agents Toolkit

-Detailed instructions for installing release_1 of the ML-Agents Toolkit can be found on the [ml-agents repo](https://github.com/Unity-Technologies/ml-agents/blob/release_1/docs/Installation.md).
+Detailed instructions for installing _Release 1_ of the ML-Agents Toolkit can be found on the [ml-agents repo](https://github.com/Unity-Technologies/ml-agents/blob/release_1/docs/Installation.md).
 However, do skip the [Install Unity section](https://github.com/Unity-Technologies/ml-agents/blob/release_1/docs/Installation.md#install-unity-20184-or-later) as we've already covered the necessary
 Unity installation needed for this demo.